dhunganapramod9/dhunganapramod9/README.md

-I'm a **self taught full-stack developer** and **software engineer** passionate about building scalable, user-friendly applications.
-I enjoy working at the intersection of **AI, web development, and open-source**—transforming ideas into reality with clean code and great design.
+I'm a **self taught full stack developer** and **software engineer** passionate about building scalable, user friendly applications.
+I enjoy working at the intersection of **AI, web development, and open source**transforming ideas into reality with clean code and great design.

 ##  I'm working on
 -  Building an **NLP model** to enhance AI driven text analysis.